CSCI-362-02-2017/KMP/README.md

 ## 3)
 #### Copy the Docker_run_script from the enketo directory into the newly created enketo-express-2 directory using the command ```cp Docker_run_script $(pwd)/enketo-express-2/```.
 #### Move into the project root, using the command ```cd ./enketo-express-2``` and run the Docker_run_script that you just copied using the command ```sudo ./Docker_run_script```
 #### When the script is done running you can open up another terminal and run ```sudo docker ps``` to confirm that the containers are up and running.
 From the same terminal you may type ```sudo docker logs -f enketo``` to confirm that there is an npm install happening inside the enketo container, give this time to finish as well as it may take some time depending on your system.
-Also note if you ever get stuck in a command during this process, use ```CTRL + C``` to exit any currently running commands.
-Beware as using this can cancel or terminate installing scripts.
+##### [Also Note: if you ever get stuck in a command during this process, use ```CTRL + C``` to exit any currently running commands.
+Beware as using this can cancel or terminate installing scripts.]

 ## 4)
 #### When the script is done running it will bash you into the project root from within the container, you may ```exit``` out of that container to be returned to your local machine, where you can perform the demo.
-#### From your current location we can execute a remote replacement of a file using this command ```cp Gruntfile.js $(cd ..;cd ..;cd ..; pwd)/project/enketo/enketo-express-2/Gruntfile.js```, replacing the Gruntfile.js file from the zip file with our specific Gruntfile.js file.
+#### From your current location we can execute a remote replacement of a file using this command ```cp $(cd ..;cd ..;cd ..; pwd)/Gruntfile.js $(pwd)/Gruntfile.js```, replacing the Gruntfile.js file from the extraced zip file, with our specific Gruntfile.js file.
 #### From the location that you should still be in, the enketo-express-2 folder, download and apply the test reporter mochawesome using the following commands in THIS order.
 #### ```sudo apt-get install npm```
 #### ```sudo apt-get install nodejs-legacy```